johanhedin/sdrx/README.md

 `sdrx` is a software defined multichannel narrow band AM airband receiver that uses R820T(2)/R860 based RTL-SDR or Airspy Mini/R2 dongles as it's hardware part.
-It's also a program for experimenting with different SDR implementation aspects such as translation, downsampling, filtering, channelization, demodulation, interaction between clock domains, threading and audio processing.
-`sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35, on a Raspberry Pi 4 Model B 4GiB and on a Raspberry Pi Zero 2 W running the latest Raspberry Pi OS (mostly the 64-bit version).
-Audio is played using ALSA.
+Audio is played using ALSA. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 38, on a Raspberry Pi 4 Model B 4GiB and on a Raspberry Pi Zero 2 W running the latest Raspberry Pi OS (mostly the 64-bit version).

-The dongles used during development are; [RTL-SDR Blog V3](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles), [Nooelec NESDR SMArt v4](https://www.nooelec.com/store/sdr/sdr-receivers/smart/nesdr-smart-sdr.html), [Airspy Mini](https://airspy.com/airspy-mini) and [Airspy R2](https://airspy.com/airspy-r2).
+The dongles used for development are; [RTL-SDR Blog V3](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles), [Nooelec NESDR SMArt v4](https://www.nooelec.com/store/sdr/sdr-receivers/smart/nesdr-smart-sdr.html), [Airspy Mini](https://airspy.com/airspy-mini) and [Airspy R2](https://airspy.com/airspy-r2).
 The program only support R820T(2)/R860 based devices and may be incompatible